Skip to main content

 }

-For multiple operations in a single transaction, call .run(conn) on each one inside the same block:
+For multiple operations in a single transaction, execute each one inside a transact block:

 sql { "SELECT count(*) FROM users" }